 Retroactive to July 31, 2004

-The City of Welland is offering a Grant Program to residents with documented basement flooding problems related to sanitary sewage back-ups which occurred July 31, 2004 and thereafter.
+The City of Welland is offering a Grant Program to residents.
 SWAP works to provide funding for the installation of devices which provide basement flooding protection.
-A funding allocation to a maximum of $3,000 is available to assist the Homeowner with the improvements.
+A funding allocation to a maximum of $6,000 is available to assist the Homeowner with the improvements.
 The work done is between the Homeowner and their Contractor.
 The Homeowner is responsible for the on-going operation and maintenance of the devices.

 Please read these Policies and Procedures including the attached Application Form carefully before making formal application.
 It is imperative every Homeowner seeking funding under the Program understands the extent and requirements of the Program thoroughly, including the requirement to sign a statement releasing the City from all claims resulting from works carried out under this Grant Program.